14 Post-earnings announcement drift

 collect()

-Next we select firm-years available on comp.funda and link to fundq_local using the link_table we created earlier.
+Next we select firm-years available on comp.funda.

 firm_years <-